slviajero/tinybasic/MANUAL.md

 i.e. with the filename enclosed quotes.

 Started from the command line, LOAD will merge a program loaded with the program already in memory.
 In RUN mode a LOAD replaces the program in memory, clears all FOR, GOSUB and DATA pointer but keeps the variables.
 This way a program can chain another program.

+A program stored with the name "autorun.bas" is automatically started when the interpreter is started.
+On microcontroller platforms, this is at boot of the interpreter.
+On Posix this is when the interpreter is first started.
+This mechanism is available on all platforms with a file systeme.

 ### Special variables and arrays